Munabbih ibn Kamil

-Munabbih ibn Kamil ibn Sij ibn Dhi Kibar Abu-Abdullah al-Yamani al-San'ani was a companion (Sahaba) of Islamic prophet Muhammad.
+Munabbih ibn Kamil ibn Sij ibn Dhi Kibar Abu-Abdullah al-Yamani al-San'ani was a companion (Sahaba) of the Islamic prophet Muhammad.

-He converted to Islam in the lifetime of Muhammad.
+He converted to Islam during the lifetime of Muhammad.
 He was a Persian knight, and was married to a Himyarite.
 He had two sons, Wahb ibn Munabbih and Hammam ibn Munabbih.

-He came from Herat, Khorasan to Yemen.
+He came from Herat in Khorasan to Yemen.